KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Background
 The Existence and Uniqueness Theorem states that the solution to an IVP, $f$, exists and is unique over a specified internal if $f$ is continuous and continuously differentiable over that interval [10].
-This is key for numerical methods because it guarantees an exact solution under these conditions.
-This also allows the error of an approximation to be computable and allows for the determination of stability [6].
+This is key for numerical methods because it guarantees an exact solution exists under these conditions.
+This also allows the measurement of error and determination of stability of a numerical approximation of the system [6].

 Numerical methods for IVPs are separated into two primary categories, explicit and implicit [7].
 Explicit methods approximate the state of the system at a later time based off of the state of the system at the current time.
 Given the differential equation and an initial condition, the algorithm can compute the next system-state over and over one step at a time.
 This is also commonly referred to as "time-marching."
 The algorithm is commonly written as